Israelite Circle of Santiago: Programs

-The Comunidad Israelita de Santiago also supports the activities of small communities in other areas in Chile, including La Serena, Temuco and mainly, Concepción.
+The Israelite Circle of Santiago also supports the activities of small communities in other areas in Chile, including La Serena, Temuco and mainly, Concepción.

 Synagogue

 The organization also maintains a synagogue.
 The synagogue was renovated in 2010 and holds 800 seats, President Piñera attended the opening ceremony.
 It is thought to be the largest synagogue building in South America with one of the largest active congregations.
 For the High Holidays, the services are moved to a hotel as up to 4,000 people attend.